 The sugar in this case comes from organic apple juice concentrate.
 So this jerky is sweet and savory, but there was something about the texture that I wasn't loving.

-When I had my husband tried it he too felt it tasted like meatloaf.
-But often times when I bring home jerky, the bag doesn’t last on the counter in the kitchen.
-Once him or I rip it open, it likely won’t sit on the counter more than a day, if it doesn’t get emptied immediately.
-This the other hand, had us saying “meh.”
+When I had my husband try it he too felt it tasted like meatloaf.
+But oftentimes when I bring home jerky, the bag doesn't last on the counter in the kitchen.
+Once he or I rip it open, it likely won't sit on the counter for more than a day, if it doesn't get emptied immediately.
+This the other hand, had us saying "meh."

 Would I buy this again?
-I’m glad I tried it and got my curiosity out of the way.
-Otherwise, I likely won’t be buying this for me.
-I’d rather stick to regular jerky.
+I'm glad I tried it and got my curiosity out of the way.
+Otherwise, I likely won't be buying this for myself.
+I'd rather stick to regular jerky.

 The bag of Trader Joe's Organic Turkey Bites: